asyrjasalo/RESTinstance/README.rst

    the tests to define how the API should work - then the schema also acts as a design.
 The schema can be further extended to an OpenAPI specification (manually for now, generating also this is planned), which RESTinstance can also test requests and responses against.
    This leads to very clean looking tests.

 Installation
 ------------

 Python:
 ~~~~~~~
+On Python 3 series and Python 2.7 you can install it using ``pip``:

 ::